rust-lang/cargo/src/doc/src/guide/why-cargo-exists.md

 Hello, world!
 ```

-Note that the above command required that we specify the file name
+Note that the above command required that you specify the file name
 explicitly.
-If we were to directly use `rustc` to compile a different program,
+If you were to directly use `rustc` to compile a different program,
 a different command line invocation would be required.
-If we needed to specify
+If you needed to specify
 any specific compiler flags or include external dependencies, then the
 needed command would be even more specific (and complex).